Astemes/astemes-lunit/docs/24_Profiling Tools/Profiling Tools.md

 LUnit has built in tools to help profile test suites.
 These tools are meant to be used to identify issues and locate parts needing improvement, but should probably not be used as hard benchmarking tools.
-The tools are enabled from the `Tools` menu and the results are displayed after test have been executed.
+The tools are enabled from the `Tools` menu of the LUnit User Interface and the results are displayed after test have been executed.

 ![Tools Menu](img/tools_menu.png)